Sunday, March 29, 2026

 Children's books are also great gifts.
 We search for autographed storybooks for our grandkids.
 Bookstores always have children's book signings around the holidays.
 The icing on the cake is that we get to read from one of these books when we visit.

 Books are a great entertainment value.
-They provide hour upon hour of personal pleasure, and then they can be passed on to another person.
+They provide hour upon hour of personal pleasure, which can then be passed on to another person.
 What could be better?

 Books by James D. Best